 Save on gas & groceries: the Upside app gives you cash back when you fill up your tank, buy groceries, or eat out.

-You can always have additional passengers with you while you are working for DoorDash and delivering.
 It doesn’t matter how old, or if there’s even a human passenger to speak of.
-DoorDash has no policy against it and you are free to have someone along for the ride, so long as they are not a distraction from your ability to work.
+DoorDash has no policy against it, and you are free to have someone along for the ride so long as they are not a distraction from your ability to work.

 This article may contain affiliate links.
 If you click on one of these links and signup for a service or complete a purchase, we may receive a commission at no additional expense to you.